 Wow, That’s Dated: The final scene hinges on footage of a tape recorder.

-Take a Shot: Prosecutor Doug Mulder used the phrase in his closing argument to remind the jurors that the police are “the thin blue line” between order and anarchy.
+Title Track: Prosecutor Doug Mulder used the phrase in his closing argument to remind the jurors that the police are “the thin blue line” between order and anarchy.

 Seriously, Oscars?: “The Thin Blue Line” was famously not nominated for Best Documentary, leading to public outcry from the likes of Michael Apted and Roger Ebert.
 The exclusion is partially Morris’ fault: he didn’t want the film labeled a documentary, opting for the “nonfiction” moniker instead, a term the Academy used in their decision to consider “Thin Blue Line” ineligible for Best Documentary.
 There were also reports of Academy members turning the film off midway through screenings, suggesting a strong dislike of the film within the Documentary branch.
 If only screeners had existed back then.